-UNITED STATES SEC Washington, D.C.
-20549 HANGE COMMISSION FORM 10-Q ☑ QUARTERLY REPORT PURSUANT OF 1934 For the quarterly period ended Mar OF THE SECURITIES EXCHANGE ACT ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, OR ☐ TRANSITION REPORT PURSUANT OF 1934 OF THE SECURITIES EXCHANGE ACT For the transition period from to Con nmission File Number: 001- 38821 (Exact name dstown Motors C e of registrant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) (Addi 2300 Hallock Young Road Lordstown, Ohio 44481 ress of principal executive o Registrant's tele ephone number, including area co de: (234) 285-4001 Securities registered pursuant to Section 12 b) of the Act: Title of each class Class A Common Stock, \$0.0001 Trading symbol RIDE Name of each exchange on which registered Par Value NASDAQ nths (or for such shorter period that t e filed by Section 13 or 15(d) of the Securities he registrant was required to file such reports), and Indicate by check mark whether the registrant pursuant to Rule 405 of Regulation S-T (§ 232.405 registrant was required to submit such files).
-Yes ⊠ of this chapter) during the preceding
+Washington, D.C.
+20549

+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 to

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+OR

+For the transition period from

+Commission File Number: 001-38821

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+83-2533239 (I.R.S.
+Employer Identification No.)

+2300 Hallock Young Road Lordstown, Ohio 44481 (Address of principal executive offices)

+Registrant's telephone number, including area code: (234) 285-4001 Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Class A Common Stock, \$0.0001 Par Value

+Trading symbol RIDE

+Name of each exchange on which registered

+NASDAQ

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$